 What’s the status of the Paris Agreement?

 The Paris Agreement formally entered into force on November 4, 2016.
 Other countries have continued to become parties to the Paris Agreement as they complete their domestic approval procedures.
-As of June 2017, 148 parties have ratified the Paris Agreement.
-Countries are now negotiating more detailed rules to implement the agreement, to be adopted in late 2018.
+As of January 2021, 190 parties have ratified the Paris Agreement.

 What were the main outcomes of the Paris conference?